felipe-sq/web-sprint-challenge-authentication-and-testing/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   `While both are used for authentication, sessions are more secure and are more efficient.
+Sessions are used for storing data on the server, while JSON Web Tokens are used for storing data on the client side; sessions are only implemented as needed by the server.`

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   `bcryptjs uses a hashing algorithm to hash passwords.
+It is a one-way hashing algorithm, meaning that it cannot be reversed, thus it is more difficult for unauthorized users to try to reverse/decrypt passwords.`

 3. How are unit tests different from integration and end-to-end testing?
+   `Unit tests are used to test individual functions and classes.
+Integration tests are used to test the entire application.
+End-to-end tests are used to test the entire application from the client side to the server side.`

 4. How does _Test Driven Development_ change the way we write applications and tests?
+   `Test Driven Development is a software development process that uses tests to drive development.
+It is a process that involves writing tests before writing code.
+Writing test-driven code may take a little more time at the beginning, but it will ensure that code is written well for other users or coders who may work on the code at a future date. `